-- If you received a pension from the private sector, it must be declared if the services or part of the service period was rendered in South Africa. - If the pension was awarded for services rendered within and outside South Africa, only that portion of the pension for services rendered in South Africa will be deemed to be from a source within and subject to tax in South Africa. - Pensions awarded by the Government, Transnet, provincial administrations and local authorities are taxable in full. - Pensions will reflect under code 3603 on your IRP5/IT3(a) certificate. - The following pensions are exempt from tax (exempt pension): - War veteran's pensions - Compensation paid under any law in respect of diseases contracted by persons employed in the mining industry - Disability pensions paid under section 2 of the Social Assistance Act - Any compensation paid in terms of the Compensation for Occupational Injuries and Diseases Act - Amounts received under the social security system of another country - Pensions from a source outside South Africa which are not deemed to be from a South African source as described under pensions above.
+If you received a pension from the private sector it must be declared if the services or part of the service period was rendered in South Africa.

+If the pension was awarded for services rendered within and outside South Africa, only that portion of the pension for services rendered in South Africa will be deemed to be from a source within and subject to tax in South Africa.

+Pensions awarded by the Government, Transnet, provincial administrations and local authorities are taxable in full.

+Pensions will reflect under code 3603 on your IRP5/IT3(a) certificate.

+The following pensions are exempt from tax (exempt pension):

+- War veteran's pensions [s10(1)(g)] - Compensation paid under any law in respect of diseases contracted by persons employed in the mining industry [s10(1)(g)] - Disability pensions paid under section 2 of the Social Assistance Act [s10(1)gA)] - Any compensation paid in terms of the Workman's Compensation Act or the Compensation for Occupational Injuries and Diseases Act [s10(1)(gB)(i)] - Pension paid on death or disablement of an employee in the course of employment due to occupational injury or disease before 1 March 1994, if that employee would have qualified for compensation under the Compensation for Occupational Injuries and Diseases Act, had that injury or disease been sustained or contracted on or after 1 March 1994 [section 10(1)(gB)(ii)]. - Compensation paid for the death of an employee resulting from the course of employment to the extent that the compensation is in addition to the compensation mentioned in section 10(1)(gB)(i) and does not exceed R300 000 [section 10(1)(gB)(iii)]. - Amounts received under the social security system of another country [s10(1)(gC)(i)] - Any lump sum, pension or annuity received or accrued to a resident from a source outside South Africa for past employment outside South Africa [s10(1)(gC)(ii)].

-GRATUITIES/LUMP SUM PAYMENTS
+GRATUITIES/LUMP SUM PAYMENTS:

-- The code for any payment received in respect of a gratuity or a lump sum will start with the number 39 followed by two more digits.
-Below are examples of codes on the IRP5/IT3(a) certificate : - 3901 A gratuity prior to the 2012 year of assessment or severance benefits from the 2012 year of assessment received from an employer on termination of employment. - 3922 Death compensation from the employer. - 3920 A lump sum payment received from a retirement fund on resignation or on a withdrawal from the fund or lump sums transferred on resignation (the required deduction in terms of the Second Schedule will be allowed programmatically by SARS when the assessment is finalised). - 3921 Commutation of living annuities after 1 March 2009 but prior to the 2012 year of assessment and future surplus payments after 1 March 2009. - 3915 Amounts received in respect of Retirement Fund Lump Sum Benefits (on retirement, death, etc.).
-From the 2012 year of assessment the commutation of annuities will also be reflected under this code.

-- 3907 Lump sums paid/payable in terms of par (d) of 'gross income' which is not a 'severance benefit' and lump sum payments from unapproved retirement funds.
+The code for any payment received in respect of a gratuity or a lump sum will start with the number 39 followed by two more digits.
+Below are examples of codes on the IRP5/IT3(a) certificate:

+- 3901 A gratuity prior to the 2012 year of assessment or severance benefits from the 2012 year of assessment received from an employer on termination of employment. - 3922 Death compensation from the employer. - 3920 A lump sum payment received from a retirement fund on resignation or on a withdrawal from the fund or lump sums transferred on resignation (the required deduction in terms of the Second Schedule will be allowed programmatically by SARS when the assessment is finalised). - 3921 Commutation of living annuities after 1 March 2009 but prior to the 2012 year of assessment and future surplus payments after 1 March 2009. - 3915 Amounts received in respect of Retirement Fund Lump Sum Benefits (on retirement, death, etc.).
+From the 2012 year of assessment, the commutation of annuities will also be reflected under this code. - 3907 Lump sums paid/payable in terms of par (d) of 'gross income' which is not a 'severance benefit' and lump sum payments from unapproved retirement funds.
 From 1 March 2012 for lump sums paid due to normal termination of service (e.g. resignation or a lump sum paid upon retirement where the employee is below 55 years of age) and Employer Owned Insurance Policy (risk policy) proceeds not exempt in terms of the exclusion in section 10(1)(gG)(i) of the Income Tax Act. - 3908 Exempt Employer Owned Policy Proceeds.

-ANNUAL PAYMENT
+ANNUAL PAYMENT: